-Subtask 2.4 Collect Samples
+Subtask 2.4 Collect Samples (WORKING ON)

 Sampling at the beginning of the project was delayed due to poor weather, vacation schedules, closures of Federal land because of fire danger, and students not available because of school schedules.
 We started sampling in April 2022.
+We will collect additional samples in April-July 2024.

 We have logged 3162 ft of core (33 holes).
-We have collected 498 samples (Table 2; https://geoinfo.nmt.edu/staff/mclemore/NMTcoalChem12 23.xlsx).
+We have collected 498 samples (Table 2; https://geoinfo.nmt.edu/staff/mclemore/NMTcoalChem12_23.xlsx).

-Additional samples are being collected.
+Additional samples of core will be collected.